lainchan/lainchan/README.md

 (don't remove boards etc.), then put ```inc/instance-config.php``` back and finally run ```install.php```.

-To migrate from a Kusaba X board:
+To migrate from a Kusaba X board, use http://github.com/vichan-devel/Tinyboard-Migration

 Support
 --------